Spanish A Level

 (as listed in paper 1 above)

-GCSE Spanish at grade B or above is preferred
+GCSE Spanish at grade 6 or above is preferred and a GCSE points average of 4.6.

 How long will it take to qualify?